tastyigniter/ti-ext-translate/README.md

 ],
 ```

-The options for the `trlmarkdowneditor` form widget type are the same as the `markdowneditor` form widget type](https://tastyigniter.com/docs/extend/forms#markdown-editor).
+The options for the `trlmarkdowneditor` form widget type are the same as the `markdowneditor` [form widget type](https://tastyigniter.com/docs/extend/forms#markdown-editor).

 #### Translatable repeater

 The `trlrepeater` form widget is used to create a repeater input field that can store translations for multiple locales.

 ```php
 'my_field' => [